jlusPrivat/RAAM-WP/doc/serverCommands.md

 **Note, that any application using the RAAM server commands, partially or as a whole, must be licensed under GNU General Public License v3.0**

-**Note, that all specs descriped here are still pending and should not be used for development.
-This line will be removed, as soon, as the specs are ready to use.**

 ## Pairing Client and Server
 When a client (like Smartphone) wants to connect to a server (like Windows PC), it has to retrieve the information needed to connect as an authenticated client.